-U.K. election shock could delay and soften Brexit
+U.K. election shock won't halt Brexit but could make it softer

 Related: EU citizens are leaving Brexit Britain

-However, the result could have a big impact on the final shape of Brexit.
-The lack of a clear majority for any party could force a more consensual approach.
+The election result could have a big impact on the final shape of Brexit.
+The lack of a clear majority for any party could force a more conciliatory approach.

 "If a hung parliament forces a cross party compromise it could lead to a softer Brexit strategy, and may turn out to be positive in the long run after some serious initial confusion," said Kallum Pickering, economist at Berenberg bank.

-May had promised a clean break, taking Britain out of the EU's unified trading area and reducing the number of people coming to the country from the EU.
-Labour said it would not try to reverse the decision to leave the EU, but it does want to retain "the benefits of the single market and customs union."
+May had promised a clean break -- or "hard Brexit" -- taking Britain completely out of the EU's common trading area and reducing the number of people coming to the country from the EU.

+She had even threatened to walk away from Europe without paying a hefty divorce bill or striking a new trade deal -- the nightmare scenario for business and the economy.

 Related: The harsh reality of Brexit is finally setting in